gsointerfaithimmigrantjustice@gmail.com | 336-540-4401 | Follow us on Facebook ↗

 Sign the "No ICE in NC" Petition

 This is a statewide call to action.
-Every signature strengthens our collective voice and shows that communities across North Carolina are paying attention.
+Every signature strengthens our collective voice.
 Sign & share widely.

 SIGN THE PETITION HERE